Gummy Wellness Lab

-I was standing in the supplement aisle of the suburban Denver Target, staring at a bottle of 'Gut Glow' gummies that promised a happy tummy and radiant skin.
+I was standing in the supplement aisle of the suburban Denver Target last January, staring at a bottle of 'Gut Glow' gummies that promised a happy tummy and radiant skin.
 As a 46-year-old elementary teacher, I’ve spent decades managing a stomach that reacts to stress like a student reacting to an unannounced pop quiz.
 For a long time, gummies were my hall pass—they were the only way I could convince myself to take anything because I’ve always had a physical aversion to swallowing capsules.

 The 150-Gram Sugar Epiphany